-As a result of the City's incentive programs, Ford Stamping Plant completed construction in 2012 and was fully operational by the end of 2013.
+As a result of the City's incentive programs, Ford Stamping Plant completed construction in 2012 and was fully operational by the end of 2013; since then the plant has expanded twice including a 40,000 sq ft addition and today, a 357,000 sq ft addition that is under construction.
 LMV Automotive Systems, a supplier to Ford, has also completed construction on their 212,000 square foot facility and just completed a 250,000 square foot expansion to accommodate a GM auto supply contract.
-Holland 1916 relocated to an existing vacant industrial building in Liberty bringing their headquarters and two additional companies.
+Holland, unfortunately, moved to another location; however the building has since been leased to Dakota Bodies.
+Dakota Bodies is an assembler of box add-ons to work trucks.
 An additional 400 jobs are expected to come to the Liberty Hallmark Distribution center.
-Combined, these plants will provide a total of 1080 new jobs to the City.
+Combined, these plants will provide a total of 1,300 new jobs to the City.